IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 SignUpUrl
 ++++++++++

 The relative path URL to which users will be sent for signup.
-The default setting is below.
+The default setting value is:

 ``SignUpUrl=/dataverseuser.xhtml?editMode=CREATE``